Causality-oriented robustness: exploiting general noise interventions

 Our training data consists of $(X^e,Y^e)$ across all environments $e \in \mathcal{E}$.
 We consider out-of-distribution prediction on a test distribution generated according to the following SCM:

-where $\varepsilon$ and $v$ are independent random vectors.
-Notably, the additive intervention $v$ in the test data may follow a different distribution than the interventions $\{\delta^e\}_{e \in \mathcal{E}}$ in the training data.
+Notably, the distribution of $v$ in the test data may follow a different distribution than $\{\varepsilon^e\}_{e \in \mathcal{E}}$ in the training data.
 Our objective is to develop a procedure that uses only the training data to learn a prediction model that performs well on test data generated according to \eqref{eq:scm_test}.